medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 end
 ```

-Now, every time you open, your terminal, a cow give you some words of
+Now, every time you open your terminal, a cow give you some words of
 wisdom:

 ```